skoric/adbr/README.md

 # Android Debug Bridge Recorder (adbr)

-The `adbr.sh` is a small bash script that will allow you to easily record Android device/emulator screen.
-It allows you to take many screen recording by just pressing a key in the terminal.
+The `adbr.sh` is a small bash script that allows you to easily record Android device/emulator screen.
+You can take many screen recording by just pressing a key in the terminal.

 ### Features